xFuture603/homelab-hardening-guide/docs/containerization/docker/index.md

     can change behavior over time.
 Always validate changes in a test environment before applying them to critical services.

+## Most important rule - keep your Host and Docker up to date

+This will protect you against known vulnerabilities and exploits.
+It is crucial to keep both the host and Docker up to date.
+This includes regularly updating the host kernel as well as the Docker Engine.

 ## Understanding Potential Attack Vectors

 - **Insecure Exposure:** Exposing the web interfaces of containerized